 Outbrain and Taboola have become an inherent source of revenue for many publishers, despite the criticism.
-While the move from guarantees will prove to be beneficial for users, who will now see fewer ads, these moves will be determining factors for the existence of many publishers, large and small.
+While the move from guarantees will prove beneficial for users, who will now see fewer ads, these moves will determine factors for the existence of many publishers, large and small.
 Outbrain has even reportedly credited itself with accounting for 30% of publishers’ revenue.

-A clear material change has been occurring in the industry.
-While it’s not entirely clear whether a formal change has taken place within the companies’ strategy, Outbrain has reported that while it has not stopped offering guarantees entirely, various publishers, many of them big players, have opted to renew for a revenue-share payment model which offers more flexibility and control.
+An evident material change has been occurring in the industry.
+While it’s not entirely clear whether a formal change has taken place within the companies’ strategy, Outbrain has reported that it has not stopped offering guarantees altogether.
+Various (large) publishers have opted to renew for a revenue-share payment model, which provides more flexibility and control.
 Taboola is perceived to have taken the same route.

 But were these desired guarantees all they were chalked up to be?
 These rigid payment models limited flexibility for both sides.
 Content recommendation companies were losing massive amounts of money, according to publishers who worked with them.
 The stakes weren’t any more promising for publishers who were required to deliver a minimum number of page views, at the cost of worsening user experience.
-The size of the widgets were also non-negotiable leading to unsatisfactory editorial decisions.
+The size of the widgets was also non-negotiable, leading to bad editorial decisions.
 Both sides unhappy, both sides left with no choice.

-Advertisers were also putting the pressure on publishers to limit content engines, reasons varying from page aesthetics to the amount of page control these advertisers desired.
+Advertisers were also putting the pressure on publishers to limit content engines.
+Reasons to restrict engines are varying from page aesthetics to page control.

 Publishers would be wise to heed the warning from advertisers seeking premium placements.
-The widgets leave room for a negative effect on brand safety, leading to unwanted ads or user comments along with increasing scrutiny over content.
-In addition, publishers are growing increasingly concerned with penalization from Google and Facebook who are putting their foot down when it comes to spammy and clickbaity ads.
+The widgets leave room for a negative effect on brand safety, leading to unwanted ads or user comments and increasing scrutiny over the content.
+Besides, publishers are growing increasingly concerned with penalization from Google and Facebook, putting their foot down when it comes to spammy and clickbaity ads.

 So what does migrating toward a rev-share payment model mean?
-For publishers interested in attracting more direct visitors, they will have more control of site aesthetic.
-In addition, the lack of widgets and rigid guidelines of site placement will give them more flexibility of how to use valuable site real estate.
+For publishers interested in attracting more direct visitors, they will have more control of site aesthetics.
+Also, the lack of widgets and rigid site placement guidelines will give them more flexibility in how to use valuable site real estate.
 Publishers will also enjoy the ability to incorporate other means of generating revenue on their page.
-Overall, this model will lead to an increase of revenue for publishers.
-For example, publishers will be able to align their ad revenue strategy with business because there will be more flexibility regarding when and where to show certain content.
-This could be based on certain holidays, promotions, events, etc. that relate to the company’s bottom line.
+Overall, this model will lead to an increase in revenue for publishers.
+For example, publishers will be able to align their ad revenue strategy with business because there will be more flexibility regarding when and where to show specific content.
+This could be based on certain holidays, promotions, events, etc. related to the company’s bottom line.